justicejuice/mtg-sdk-java/README.md

 --------------------|-----------------------|---------------------------------------------------------------
-implemented         | Rulings               | Extracts the rulings array of the cards from JSON response. implemented         | Fluent Querying       | Developers should be able to use filters in a fluent and readable way. implemented         | NameFilter            | Adds support for filtering by a cards name.
+implemented         | Rulings               | Extracts the rulings array of the cards from JSON response. implemented         | Fluent Querying       | Developers should be able to use filters in a fluent and readable way. not implemented     | Fitler Integration    | The Filter mechanism must be integrated to the existing API. implemented         | NameFilter            | Adds support for filtering by a cards name. implemented         | LayoutFilter          | Adds support for filtering by a cards layout.

 Prerequisites
 -------